Tang-Li-Jen/TripAdvisor_crawler/README.md

 # TripAdvisor_crawler
+This project can help you scrape hotel information from Tripadvisor.
 ## Step1
  Scrape and save hotels' basic information ex. hotal name, url, number of comments, hotel rank in country, etc.
 ## Step2